Tani Oluwaseyi: International career

-Born in Nigeria but having spent his teenage years in Canada, Oluwaseyi was eligible to represent both the Nigerian national team and the Canadian national team.
+Oluwaseyi was born in Nigeria, but having lived in Canada from age 10, Oluwaseyi was eligible to represent both the Nigerian national team and the Canadian national team.

 In June 2024, he was announced as a late addition to the Canada squad ahead of two friendlies against the Netherlands and France.
 He made his debut against the latter on June 9 at the Matmut Atlantique.
 He substituted Ismaël Koné in the 84th minute as the game ended in a goalless draw.
 On June 15, 2024, Oluwaseyi was named to Canada's squad for the 2024 Copa América.
 He became cap-tied to Canada in a 1–0 win against Peru on June 25, 2024, substituting for Cyle Larin in the 82nd minute.
 On March 23, 2025, Oluwaseyi scored his debut goal, the first in a 2–1 win against the United States in the 2025 CONCACAF Nations League Finals third place match.

+In May 2026, Oluwaseyi was selected for Canada's squad for the 2026 FIFA World Cup.